Skip to main content

 • Threat and Risk Assessments

-• Improvised Self-Defense Tools and Measures
+• Improvised Self-Defence Tools and Measures

 • Conducting Due Diligence and Emergency Procedures

 The course can be taken by lone workers in any industry worldwide and is especially useful for anyone whose role frequently involves working alone in environments where the potential for harm from a third party is a reality.
 This training is fully approved by the UK CPD Accreditation Group, which is an internationally recognised certification.
-Learners will receive an electronic copy of the official course certificate in PDF format upon successful completion of the course.